 Tie dye is very on trend right now.
 But unfortunately, bad dying practices can be extremely harmful for the environment.
 For example, in 2011, Greenpeace released photos of rivers in China and India that were turned magenta and green from clothing dye that seeped into the water supply from textile factories.
 Here's a full CNN article about how colorful clothes are killing our environment.

 Today, more and more companies are starting to realize that dying fabric can actually be really harmful to the environment and the textiles we wear.
 With huge innovations in the $7 billion textile dyes market, we are starting to see a shift in the way colors and clothing are produced.

 At MADI Apparel, the goal of sustainability is woven into the very fabric of our being.
-Not only are our fabrics made from the highest-quality sustainable materials available today, we also practice very sustainable dying practices that keep our cities and our practices as clean as possible.
+Not only are our fabrics made from the highest-quality sustainable materials available today, we also practice very sustainable and eco-friendly tie dying practices that keep our cities and our practices as clean as possible.

 So when you want to stay on trend this summer with a new tie dye set, we recommend these tips for how to tie dye sustainably.